Isac-E-Perez/Seven-Segment-Decoder/README.md

 ### Note:

-The code is made for the Nexys 4 Artix-7 FPGA Board.
+The code is made for the Basys 3 Artix-7 FPGA Board.
 I do not have access or own the board so my code is based on the manual specifications found here,

 https://digilent.com/reference/_media/basys3:basys3_rm.pdf